 This may have made some of the people think twice about trying to leave the reservation, but many of the people would wander back to their home place out of desperation of poverty, or loneliness for a familiar, friendly place.

-The next page will be about events leading up to the first reduction of the reservation in 1865.
+The next article will be about events leading up to the first reduction of the reservation in 1865.